Prajjwal-Rimal/Debian/Command Line/Command Line.md

 The  flags are options to the command.
 We can also combine the flags to execute them in the order they are opted.

 	ls -la or ls -al

+the output of ls -la is as follow:

+		drwxr-xr-x  2 root root 4096 Jul 17 09:20 ssh
+		-rw-r--r--  1 root root  123 Jul 15 18:00 config.txt

+* File type: First letter — d means directory, - means file, l means link.

+	First 3 characters: Permissions for the owner (user) — r (read), w (write), x (execute).

+	Second 3 characters: Permissions for the group — who can access the file if they’re in the same group.

+	Third 3 characters: Permissions for others (everyone else on the system).

+* Next field (number): Shows how many hard links (or subfolders if it's a directory).

+* user: The owner of the file or folder.

+* group: The group that owns the file.

+* size: The size of the file in bytes (folders usually show 4096).

+* date of modification: The last modified date and time.

+* file / folder: The name of the file or folder.
 </ol>

 ## Touch